CircleCI-Archived/circleci-dockerfiles/README.md

 Its `staging` branch tracks images pushed to [CircleCI's staging environment](https://hub.docker.com/r/ccistaging); any other branches track images pushed to [CircleCI's test environment](https://hub.docker.com/r/ccitest).

 ## Stay informed about CircleCI image changes/announcements
-As part of regular maintenance, changes are occassionally made to various images, from updating images' contents, to changing how image variants are tagged.
-With the exception of bugfixes or security patches, these changes will always be announced in advance.
+As part of regular maintenance, changes are occasionally made to various images, from updating images' contents, to changing how image variants are tagged.
+With the exception of bug fixes or security patches, these changes will always be announced in advance.
 Changes are posted in the Announcements section of CircleCI Discuss; relevant posts will always have a `convenience-images` tag:

 - https://discuss.circleci.com/c/announcements
 - https://discuss.circleci.com/tags/convenience-images